TRON-Bioinformatics/k4neo/README.md

 k4neo allows to annotate sequences with quantitative information from a limited set of RNA-seq samples.
 Here, for each sample a CountingBloomFilter is queried to derive the approximate counts of each query k-mers.
 We provide per indexed sample / query combination descriptive statistics that allow to approximate expression in individual samples.
+Quantitative counts can also be normalized to using the parameters `--normalize` and `--normalize-factor`.
+By default, this will normalize k-mer counts per billion of k-mers present in the index.
+Pervious studies have shown that this correlates very well with gene and transcript-level TPM values/normalized counts determined by kallisto.

-This feature is experimental and should be used with caution!
+**This feature is experimental and should be used with caution for analysis!**

 The current implementation can be run after k4neo annotation based on the `query.fa` fasta file.